 I Care!

 You Matter!

 This Job Should Be Fun!

 Conclusions.
 Humor in the workplace is possible.
 It is essentially free.
 If done as positive humor, it is good for everybody, and we can all learn to be better in the process.
-We can do the management/leadership audit to identify our strong points and hang-ups.
+We can do that management/leadership audit to identify our strong points and hang-ups.
 We can practice humor and lead our associates to change.
-Humor is a learnable skill and like all skills we can all to be better at it.
-I urge you to bring this skill to your work place and the supply chains.
-Humor requires a minimum investment to earn huge payback.
-It is the type of investment that every stakeholder likes to see and participate in.
+Humor is a learnable skill and like all skills we can all be better at it.
+I urge you to bring this skill to your workplace.